-1, Look after yourself
+1. Look after yourself.

 Don’t be in a rush to start working out.
 Take care of your body from the inside out first with good food and water (see below).

-Don’t feel pressured to work out until you feel you are ready.
-For some women, this can be 2 weeks and for some, it may be 3 months.
-There is NO rush!!
-Exercise will always be there and it is more important to get your body healed first.
-Trying to do too much too soon can have lasting effects (negative) so take your time.
+Don’t feel pressured to workout until you feel you are ready.
+For some women this can be two weeks postpartum, and for others it may be more like three months.
+There is NO rush!
+Exercise will always be there and it's more important to let your body heal properly first.

-A great tip is to keep a decent sized water bottle (1ltr) by your side when feeding and while out and about.
+A great tip is to keep a decent sized water bottle by your side when feeding and while out and about.
 Make sure you get a drink bottle that's a funky colour or something you really like so you'll be more motivated to keep it with you.
 The bigger the better.

 The food you eat is so important when you're a new mum.
 Forget feeling guilty about not pounding the pavements, the best thing you can do for your body after having a baby is to fuel it with nutritious food.

-4, Breastfeed before you exercise
+4. Breastfeed before you exercise.

-Too many times, as new mums, we feel as though we should be able to do everything.
+Too many times as new mums we feel as though we should be able to do everything.
 There's nothing wrong with asking for help.
 If you're in a position where you have family or amazing friends around you offering help, then don’t be afraid of saying yes.

-6, Just do a little bit
+6. Just do a little bit.

 Written by Nikki Clarke.